 What variables are we talking about?
 What do we want to decouple?

-On the basis that our society is faced with an unprecedented ecological crisis, it environmental bads and economic goods"^[1].
+On the basis that our society is faced with an unprecedented ecological crisis, it would mean, in the worst of the OECD's, "breaking the link between environmental bads and economic goods"1.
 In fact, it is the need for double decoupling that must be stressed.
-In a context of economic growth, or rise in gross domestic product (GDP^[2]), it would mean:
+In a context of economic growth, or rise in gross domestic product (GDP2), it would mean:

-- 1. upstream, to reduce the use of "finite" [3] natural resources; - 2. downstream, to reduce the environmental impact of the use of these resources.
+- 1. upstream, to reduce the use of "finite" natural resources3; - 2. downstream, to reduce the environmental impact of the use of these resources.

-This concept of double decoupling has been evoked by the European Commission since 2005^[4] and has been cited in many reference publications on the subject^[5].
+This concept of double decoupling has been evoked by the European Commission since 20054 and has been cited in many reference publications on the subject5.
 We ourselves are going to cite it in this publication, as it is worth focusing on both entrants into the economy (natural resources, some of which are non-renewable) and its impact on the environment.